top of page

 Application Deadline: April - mid-June

-Program Dates: This two-year program begins early July.
+Program Dates: This two-year program begins in early July.

 Eligibility: Open to high school juniors and seniors

-Stipend: Interns are paid an hourly rate based on local living wage standards (For 2024, it is $22.77/hr)
+Stipend: Interns are paid an hourly rate based on local living wage standards (For last year, it was $22.77/hr)

 Location: Seattle, WA